-The program used to have transaction fees to Apex Clearing at a rate of $2 per trade, plus .0025 per share, but those fees have recently been waived for Weathfront customers.
+The only other fee you incur is the very low fee embedded in the cost of the ETFs you own that averages 0.17%.
+The program used to have transaction fees to Apex Clearing at a rate of $2 per trade, plus 0.0025% per share, but those fees have recently been waived for Weathfront customers.
 That gives Wealthfront an advantage over even the deepest discount brokers.

 The emphasis on Modern Portfolio Theory in combination with an extremely low fee structure make a compelling case for using Wealthfront’s services.
 But there are a few issues you may want to consider if you’re thinking about signing up.

 Target market.
 According to Wealthfont’s own website, they are “catering to the young and tech-savvy Silicon Valley community”.
 The staff even includes engineers from successful internet companies.
 That describes significantly less than 1% of the population.

 Maybe they’re just trying to cash-in on the image of the Silicon Valley entrepreneur who makes quick millions from a successful internet start-up.

 [Editor's Note: Wealthfront commented this viewpoint is incorrect.
 Wealthfront states it's just one entry point into the general investing market.
 While this maybe true, our opinion of their marketing material and features state otherwise.]

 They have tools that help tech workers determine a fair salary and equity package in the tech start-up market.
 There are others that deal with employee stock-options, a practice most common to tech companies and start-ups in particular.
 For most other people however, this offers very little in the way of traditional investment support.